The Founding of Flat Rock

 The Ebenezer Church, a two-story brick structure, was built across the street from the home and dedicated in November 1871.
 All services were conducted in English, but occasionally, at prayer meetings, the prayers were offered in German.
 This church still operates today as Flat Rock Ebenezer United Methodist Church and continues to be incredibly active in our mission.

-With the passing of time, the Main Building, as it stood, was inadequate to house the 150 children and workers.
+Over time, the Main Building, as it stood, was inadequate to house the 150 children and workers.
 Thus, the east wing was added in 1873.
 However, that too was soon overcrowded.
 So, the third story with hip roof, tower, and bell were added in 1888 under Daniel Strawmans watch.
 The girls were housed in the four front rooms on the third floor, and the boys in the four rear rooms.
 This meant 65 girls slept in four rooms with three and four beds in a row, sometimes four or five occupying one bed.
 Space in the boys’ quarters was even more congested.
 In May 1912, the Girls’ Cottage, now widely recognized as the yellow Bishop-Horn building, was dedicated.
 Mrs. Hammer and Rev. W. Yost attended the dedication.
 They had both attended the first dedication in 1868.